 - Inspect for rips or tears.
-You can repair them now or put it on your list of de-winterization tasks.
+You can repair them while you’re winterizing your RV or put it on your list of de-winterizing tasks in the Spring.

 - Inspect all surfaces for cracks, chips or blemishes.
 It’s also a good time to check all seals and caulking.